-Even though the destinations have received the Safety Stamp, don’t forget to bring a water cover, antibacterial gel and take the necessary safety measures with you.
-Similarly, before making your reservation in any of the recommendations above, make sure everything is in optimal condition and ask about the dates you might have available to start receiving travelers.
-You can find his data in exploramexicodiferente.com
+Even though the destinations have received the Safety Stamp, don’t forget to bring a mask, antibacterial gel and take the necessary safety measures.
+Also, before making your reservation in any of the above recommendations, make sure that everything is in optimal condition and ask about the dates you might have available to start receiving travelers.
+You can find his data at exploramexicodiferente.com

-On the other hand, even if these destinations are being gradually reopened, this could be changed based on the behavior of the pandemic or the covid traffic light that was established in our country.
+On the other hand, although a gradual reopening of these destinations is being carried out, this could be modified based on the behavior of the pandemic or the covid traffic light that was established in our country.

-Without a doubt how and how we will live our trips will be different but that is: more local and with a positive impact.
-We will travel closer and more natural!
+Undoubtedly, how and in what way we will live our trips will be different, but yes: more local and with a positive impact, we will travel closer and more natural!